 aNCHOR released the latest Producer Letter video about the action game Project Mikhail: A Muv-Luv War Story.

-The video, presented as usual by producer Sho Hamanaga, focuses on explaining and showcasing the changes that will come starting with the major update in February.
+The video, presented as usual by producer Sho Hamanaga, focuses on explaining and showcasing the changes that will come in future updates.

 You can watch it below.